 For our family, the sleep sack holds a very important role.
 My daughter, Remy, used hers until nearly 3 years old - even though technically the AAP said she'd be fine using a regular blanket at that ages.
 And I plan to keep my son in one until the same age.

 Why do we stick with sleep sacks for so long?

-- It provides her comfort - as she pulls it up close to her face and smells and snuggles it each night.
+- It provides them comfort - Remy pulled it close to her face and smelled and snuggled it each night.
+Mikey likes to chew on the tab.
 (A reason why we keep using it, even in hot climates).

-- It's part of her sleep routine and signals bed time for her (which is an awesome trick when you're flying or on the go and need to force a nap, just pop that sleep sack on and bam! - her eyelids start to droop.)
+- It's part of their sleep routine and signals bed time for them (which is an awesome trick when you're flying or on the go and need to force a nap, just pop that sleep sack on and bam! - the eyelids start to droop.

-- And most importantly at this age: it keeps her in her crib.
+- And most importantly at the toddler age: it keeps them in the crib.